msjkus/dualselect/README.md

 # dualselect

 **dualselect** is a [jQuery](https://jquery.com/) plugin to convert the look n feel of traditional multi select to a fancy dual box select.
+See it in action from [demo](https://msjkus.github.io/dualselect/demo.html)

 ## How to use